Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 It might sound obvious (especially this year, of all years), but hand-washing with hot water and soap, including under your fingernails, for more than 30 seconds is the most effective way to make sure you’re hygienic and not bringing anything into that space.
 Think of it as an excuse to hum the chorus of the latest Ariana Grande song.

-One more thing: it’s often recommended that your nails are short or neatly trimmed to prevent any micro-abrasions, as your cervix and surrounding tissue is somewhat sensitive.
+One more thing: it’s often recommended that your nails are short or neatly trimmed to prevent any micro-abrasions, as your cervical tissue is somewhat sensitive.

 Step 1: Position

-Other positions that might work: Squatting, lying on your back with knees open, or whatever space-creating yoga position is your fancy this week.
-If there’s a position that works well for you when inserting a menstrual cup or disc, try that.
+Other positions that might work: Squatting, lying on your back with knees open, or your favorite space-creating yoga position.
+If you have a preferred position for inserting a menstrual cup or disc, give it a try.

-If you happen to have a speculum lying around (this is a long shot, but, hey, you never know!), you can also try inserting it with a little bit of body-safe lubricant while lying down, and then proceed with the next few steps.
-Make sure you talk to your provider about how to properly use a speculum if you’re using one at home for the first time.
+If you happen to have a speculum and body-safe lubricant, try inserting it while lying down and follow the next steps.
+Talk to your provider for guidance on using a speculum at home for the first time.

 Step 2: Timing